 The GWG noted the status of the work and appreciated the large volume of work that has been done by the DFMC ad-hoc group.
 The recommendation to postpone the concept decision was noted and it was agreed that the concept would be pursued by the SARPs development ad-hoc that was formed at this meeting.

 To facilitate the development of a “merged” concept, it was suggested that the group should move away from the terminology “GAST F” and “GAST X” and rather talk about the paradigms of “send measurements” and “send corrections”.
-This suggestion was generally well received and the group seemed to agree that the time had come for a merging of the concepts where where the best of both approaches are used to develop the DFMC GBAS standards.
+This suggestion was generally well received and the group seemed to agree that the time had come for a merging of the concepts where the best of both approaches are used to develop the DFMC GBAS standards.

-WP 25 was very supportive of the future work discussions which are described in _____ below.
+WP 25 was very supportive of the future work discussions which are described in section 10.0below.

 WP 31 - Open DFMC GBAS Concept Items and way forward